rightjs/rightjs-docs/docs/en/fx-demo.md

 # Visual Effects Demo

-By default RightJS comes with a visual effects engine and several effects which are most commonly used.
+By default RightJS comes with a visual effects engine and several most commonly used effects.

 <%= partial 'demos' %>